O Monstro Precisa de Amigos

-O Monstro Precisa de Amigos is the second and final studio album by Portuguese band Ornatos Violeta, released on 22 November 1999 by Polydor.
+O Monstro Precisa de Amigos is the second studio album by Portuguese band Ornatos Violeta, released on 22 November 1999 by Polydor.

 Two music videos were filmed, for the songs "Ouvi Dizer" and "Capitão Romance".

 Recording and production

 The recording of Ornatos' second studio album was a difficult one.
 The band rejected "dozens of songs" during the album's development sessions with producer Mário Barreiros, with the band's members becoming so frustrated that they expressed a sudden desire of giving up on the project completely after just two months of production.
 Some of these rejected songs, such as "Como Afundar", "Há-de Encarnar", "Rio de Raiva" and "Devagar" were later included in the 2011 release of a CD box containing both studio albums and a third CD, named Inéditos/Raridades, with previously unreleased songs.

 Years later, Barreiros said he had identified that frustration as merely the "permanent insatisfaction of the great artists" that allowed them to push their art further away.